CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/managing-interface.md

 ## Security Considerations

-- Limit the use of network interfaces: Only attach network interfaces to instances that require them.
+- **Limit the use of network interfaces**: Only attach network interfaces to instances that require them.
 Avoid attaching network interfaces to instances that do not require them to minimize the attack surface.
-- Review firewall rules: Review and update firewall rules to ensure that only necessary ports and services are accessible from the network interface.
+- **Review firewall rules**: Review and update firewall rules to ensure that only necessary ports and services are accessible from the network interface.
-- Use security groups: Use security groups to define the network traffic that is allowed to or from the instance.
+- **Use security groups**: Use security groups to define the network traffic that is allowed to or from the instance.